TheresaLui/SelfHelpContent_v2/articles/problemscopingques-aadconnect/problemsscopingques-addconnect-user-provisioning.md

             "displayLabel": "Provisioning logs feedback",
             "dropdownOptions": [
                 {
-                    "value": "Logs missing",
+                    "value": "Logs are missing",
-                    "text": "Logs missing"
+                    "text": "Logs are missing"
                 },
                 {
-                    "value": "Logs available and unclear",
+                    "value": Logs are available and unclear",
-                    "text": "Logs available and unclear"
+                    "text": "Logs are available and unclear"
                 },
                 {
-                    "value": "Not applicable to scenario",
+                    "value": "Not applicable to support case",
-                    "text": "Not applicable to scenario"
+                    "text": "Not applicable to support case"
                 }
             ],
-            "required": false
+            "infoBalloonText": "We would love your feedback on how useful the logs are for troubleshooting.", "required": false
         },
     ],